 Dr. Trussler is an award-winning, board-certified plastic surgery with a focus on cosmetic procedures.
 In addition to performing surgeries in the Austin area, he has lectured internationally and authored numerous book chapters discussing cosmetic surgery procedures.
 A mommy makeover with Dr. Trussler will be designed around your unique needs and performed using the utmost care to achieve an optimal surgical outcome.

-A mommy makeover is cosmetic surgical procedure performed in the operating room under a general anesthesia.
-It involves multiple areas, both breast and body, which makes it difficult to safely and comfortably perform this combination of procedures under anything but general anesthesia.
-The procedure takes about 4 to 6 hours depending on the procedures performed and Dr. Trussler generally reserves at least one night in the after care facility in Austin, Texas to make your recovery easy, safe and stress free.
+The mommy makeover surgery is a cosmetic surgical procedure performed in the operating room under a general anesthesia.
+It involves multiple areas, both breast, and body, which makes it difficult to safely and comfortably perform this combination of procedures under anything but general anesthesia.
+The procedure takes about 4 to 6 hours depending on the procedures performed, and Dr. Trussler generally reserves at least one night in the aftercare facility in Austin, Texas to make your recovery easy, safe and stress-free.

 The mommy makeover starts with the breast procedure first with the abdominal component last.
 If a body lift with an outer thigh and buttock lift are to be added to the mommy makeover, this is performed as the first step of the procedure.

 Before And After

 The aftermath of pregnancy can leave you with sagging breasts, uneven breasts, lost breast volume, drooping nipples and stretched areolas (the dark skin surrounding the nipple).
 A breast lift, or mastopexy, is performed to reverse these changes and return a youthful shape and lift to your breasts.
 In all breast lift procedures, the incisions are made around the nipple areola to reduce its size and facilitate the ability to move it upwards.